alipirani88/snpkit/README.md

 Option ***All*** :  This will run all the variant calling steps starting from cleaning the reads to variant calling and generating intermediate files that will be used in later steps.

-Option ***clean,align,post-align,varcall,filter,stats*** :  This option will run variant calling steps starting from cleaning to variant calling.
+Option ***clean,align,post-align,varcall,filter,stats*** :  This option will run variant calling steps starting from cleaning to variant calling, variant filtering and generating stats.

 You can modify this argument to run a part of the pipeline.
 For example, if you want to restart the pipeline from alignment step, you can do it by supplying the following option: "align,post-align,varcall,filter,stats" which will skip the Trimmomatic cleaning part.
-The order of variant calling steps needs to be sequential to avoid any errors.

-Note, while skipping any of the steps, make sure the results for skipped steps are already present in your output folder.
+Note: The order of variant calling steps needs to be sequential to avoid any errors.
+While skipping any of the steps, make sure the results for skipped steps are already present in your output folder.

 **2. Preparing files for Core SNP extraction and diagnostics purposes:**

 Option ***core_prep*** : Run this step before running the last core steps.
-This will prepare all the data required for the last core step.
+This will prepare all the intermediate data required for the last core step i.e generating the .

 **3. Generate Core SNP consensus and data matrix for diagnostics plots:**

 Option ***core*** : This step will generate core SNP consensus fasta file and a consensus fasta of only core variant positions.
 Various data matrices will generated at this step that can be used later for diagnostics purposes.

 ## Command line options